The New Tesla: The Elon Musk Medicine Show

 Elon Musk is counting on your willingness to believe that Victor Hugo was talking about his Tesla (NASDAQ:TSLA) idea.
 The only problem is that he has not clearly communicated his idea, and the number of contradictions in his business model is growing.
 The first reality check is bound to be the 4Q16 results, which can be gleaned from discussions of the car sales stats, and early indications are not good.

 Appearances may be helped somewhat by SolarCity selling off yet another piece of its portfolio, for $241 million, at undisclosed terms.
-Given recent trends, we can safely assume they are under water (again) on this deal compared to the management's rosy future of a portfolio valued at a 6% discount rate for the future payments on solar leases and PPAs.
+Given recent trends, we can safely assume it is under water (again) on this deal compared to the management's rosy future of a portfolio valued at a 6% discount rate for the future payments on solar leases and PPAs.
 For now, it does create an appearance of improved liquidity, just in time for the financial reporting cycle.
 It bears watching what happens to these fairy tale assumptions in the new reporting for 4Q16.

 The market environment